-A rehabilitation program is specifically designed for each individual depending on the injury, disorder, or illness.
+A rehabilitation program is specifically designed for each person depending on the injury, disorder, or illness.
 A multidisciplinary team approach for care and service is the basis of rehabilitation treatment.
-Multidisciplinary refers to the fact that many different disciplines work together toward a common goal.
-The team is usually directed by a physiatrist, with other specialists playing important roles in the treatment and education process.
-Team members involved depend on many factors, including patient need, facility resources, and insurance coverage for services.
+Multidisciplinary is when many different disciplines work together toward a common goal.
+A physiatrist usually directs the team.
+Other specialists also play important roles in the treatment and education process.
+Team members involved depend on many factors.
+These include patient need, facility resources, and insurance coverage for services.

-The multidisciplinary rehabilitation team may include, but is not limited to, the following team members:
+The multidisciplinary rehab team may include the following members:

 Patient and family.
-The patient and family are considered the most important members of the rehabilitation team.
+The patient and family are the most important members of the rehabilitation team.

 Physiatrist.
-A doctor who evaluates and treats rehabilitation patients.
-The physiatrist is usually the team leader and is responsible for coordinating patient care services with other team members.
+A healthcare provider who evaluates and treats rehabilitation patients.
+The physiatrist is usually the team leader.
+He or she is responsible for coordinating patient care services with other team members.
 A physiatrist focuses on restoring function to people with disabilities.

 Rehabilitation nurse.
-A nurse who specializes in rehabilitative care and assists the patient in achieving maximum independence, especially in regards to medical care, prevention of complications, and patient and family education.
+A nurse who specializes in rehabilitative care and assists the patient in achieving maximum independence.
+The focus is on medical care, prevention of complications, and patient and family education.

 Clinical social worker.
-A professional counselor who acts as a liaison for the patient, family, and rehabilitation treatment team.
-The social worker helps provide support, and coordinate discharge planning and referrals, and may also help coordinate care with insurance companies.
+A professional counselor who acts as a liaison for the patient, family, and rehab treatment team.
+The social worker helps provide support and coordinate discharge planning and referrals.
+He or she may also help coordinate care with insurance companies.

 Physical therapist.
 A therapist who helps restore function for patients with problems related to movement, muscle strength, exercise, and joint function.

 Occupational therapist.
 A therapist who helps restore function for patients with problems related to activities of daily living (ADLs) including work, school, family, and community and leisure activities.